NathanKr/core-web-vitals-cls-playground/README.md

 <h2>Solution</h2>
 This is the basic idea
 <ul>
-<li>Parent side : By providing the parent width and the image aspect ratio the browser can prepare the layout for the parent in terms of bounding reactangle so no layout shift</li>
+<li><h3>Parent side</h3> By providing the parent width and the image aspect ratio the browser can prepare the layout for the parent in terms of bounding reactangle so no layout shift</li>
-<li>Image side : we took care of the width and height via the parent and now the image simply need to fill the parent using width 100% for html img element or fill for next.js Image component</li>
+<li><h3>Image side</h3> we took care of the width and height via the parent and now the image simply need to fill the parent using width 100% for html img element or fill for next.js Image component</li>
-<li>fill the parent react is ok for image width > parent width because no UI distortion in this case (infoBig) .
+<li><h3> image width < parent width</h3> fill the parent react is ok for image width > parent width because no UI distortion in this case (infoBig) .
 However filling the parent in case the image width < parent width might cause distortion.
-To eliminate it you can bound the parent width to the image width and this is done by providing imgWidthPx in IImageWithAspectRatio  </li>
+To eliminate it you can bound the parent max-width to the image width and this is done by providing imgWidthPx in IImageWithAspectRatio  </li>
 </ul>

 <h3>html img element</h3>